 Splintered in Three: An American Trilogy

 I'm a queer Texas boy with a heart split in three.
-My Mexican roots in Michoacán metalworkers and warriors, my Austrian roots in Linz spell-speakers and bakers, my Appalachian roots in Kentucky moonshine makers and gospel charmers.
-My purpose as a cultural worker is to bridge my ancestries and nourish the memories.
+From Michoacán metalworkers and warriors to Austrian spell-speakers and bakers to Appalachian moonshine-makers and gospel charmers.

 With each generation preserving fewer fragments, I write to remember.
 In 2015, I wrote and performed Purple Eyes, a solo play that explores passages of masculinity over four generations of men in my family from Michoacán, Mexico to Houston, Texas.
 The second play, The Little Edelweiss; or, An Immigrant’s Fairytale, chronicles Manfred, my bisexual Great-Uncle, from his upbringing in war-torn Austria to his mercurial life in the United States as a draft dodger, a movie-star romancer, and a Hilton bartender.
 And the third, Chocolate Gravy & White Jesus, rooted in eastern Kentucky, follows three generations--Grams, Lonnie, and Myles--as they navigate relationships with men and the haunts of Pentecostalism.
 While all these plays are standalone, together they form a trilogy of plays that traverses a single family's migration of land and soul over a century.